anuraj/BookStoreApi/README.md

 Repository pattern is implemented for enable testability.

-Here is the [Youtube video](https://www.youtube.com/watch?v=qsFyJSCz50Q&t=1126s) which helps to learn more about the MongoFramework nuget package
+~~Here is the [Youtube video](https://www.youtube.com/watch?v=qsFyJSCz50Q&t=1126s) which helps to learn more about the MongoFramework nuget package~~

+Here is the [Youtube video](https://www.youtube.com/watch?v=Zat-ferrjro) which helps to you learn more about the `MongoDB.EntityFrameworkCore` nuget package.